mattbierner/akh-cont/README.md

 ----

 ### `require('akh.cont').ContT`
-The continuation transformer, `aka::trans::cont`, layers continuation control over a monad.
-The base type, `aka::cont`, provides continuation control on its own.
+The continuation transformer, layers continuation control over a monad.

 #### `ContT.runContT(m, k)`
 Same as `Cont.runCont` but for transformed types